Springfield, Kentucky

-Springfield is a home rule-class city in and county seat of Washington County, Kentucky, United States.
+Springfield is a home rule-class city in and the county seat of Washington County, Kentucky, United States.
 The population was 2,846 at the 2020 census.

 History

 Springfield was established in 1793 and probably named for springs in the area.

 The home of Senator John Pope, Richard Berry Jr. House and the Mordecai Lincoln House are historic houses in Springfield listed on the National Register of Historic Places.

 Springfield, noted by filmmakers as Hollywood South, is the site of Kentucky's first and only movie sound stage.
 The Springfield Bonded Film Complex came about as a part of the burgeoning film industry in Kentucky, ushered in by the state's film tax credit.
 This tax credit has the distinction as the most generous in the nation.